 Instead of sleeping, I sat beside the clear rill, which ran through the cave and gazed into the water.
 Watching as it turned into a muddy brown creek.
 I saw a young boy dipping his net into the water, searching for the elusive rainbow fish.
 Watched the cave disappear, only to be replaced with a straggly green marsh, tucked inside a forested vale.
 In the distance feral horses grazed and I could hear the voices of children.
 A hoydenish girl had managed to climb onto a massive old tree, which grew in the shallow watery marsh, and got herself entangled in its branches.
 A rush of fear ran through me as I sensed her entrapment, but she didn’t seem to mind, she just laughed as she turned to me and pointed to the sky.
 I looked up, squinting as a bright blue moon pierced the thinly overcast sky and slowly fell, till Nill appeared standing over me.

 “Your memories are vivid.
-They resemble dreams with hints of veracity,” Nill said, almost annoyed with the revelation.
+They resemble dreams with hints of veracity,” Nill said, almost annoyed with the disclosure.
 “There are no such places, what I see in you can’t possibly exist.”
 Then considered.
 “How is it we are sharing similar images.
 You brought this moon into the image.
 Maybe my memories share such illusions with yours.
 Maybe you truly don’t belong here.”

 I had no idea what to say to Nill.
 I knew there was commonality in the visions, but I couldn’t make sense of the purpose, or the reason I was seeing these images.